naveendumpa628/todosApp/README.md

 ○ Allow users to update their profile information, such as name, email, and password.
 ○ Ensure that profile updates are only accessible to the authenticated user.
-Assignment Submission Guidelines:
-1) Submit your Github Repository link.
-2) Submit your Deployed link.
-3) Submit your loom video recording explaining about your project.